 Our West Shed can be found at the Bow Valley Baptist Church 54 W. Aarsby Rd.

 Since 2007 we have managed Cochrane’s Community Food Drives that support the the Cochrane Activettes Food Bank.
 Our four annual food drives require large teams of volunteers to collect food donations directly from doorsteps in Cochrane and Western Rocky View.
+In 2022 we had 522 volunteers work a collective 1367 hours to successfully execute food collection from every Cochrane community.

 The Community Check In program helps connect and support isolated members in the community through phone calls or text messages.
 Volunteers are matched with those in need, and can participate on their own schedule.
 All you need is a phone and the desire to connect with individuals in the area who would benefit from a sense of support and community.